 Possible drawbacks of ADHD body doubling include:

-- Can be distracting: Body doubling can be distracting if done with someone who is not going to support the other in their efforts to complete a task.
-For example, avoid asking a chatty friend or family member to partake.
+- Can be distracting: Body doubling can be distracting if performed with someone who is not supportive or interested in task completion.
+Avoid asking a chatty friend or family member to partake.

-- Increased frustration: Someone may become frustrated if they feel they are not getting things done fast enough.
+- Increased frustration: Someone may become frustrated with their progress if they fall behind their partner.

 Is Body Doubling Effective?